bencornelis/link_feed/README.md

 My goal with this project was to learn more about active record associations and experiment with some rails design patterns.
 It uses:

 * RSpec, Capybara, and Factory Girl for testing
-* user authentication with bcrypt
+* user authentication with devise
 * user authorization with pundit
 * user roles with rolify
 * ancestry for nested comments
 * goldiloader for automatic eager loading
 * pagination with will_paginate
 * presenter design pattern for views
-* Hacker News formula for post ranking
+* Hacker News formula for post and comment ranking
 * faker data for database seeding

 ### Setup